jscottsmith/react-scroll-parallax/documentation/docs/usage/next-13.md

-# Usage with NextJS
+# Usage with Next.js

-This will guide you through a way to setup `react-scroll-parallax` using the [Next 13](https://nextjs.org/blog/next-13) App router.
+This guide will show you how to set up `react-scroll-parallax` using the [Next 13](https://nextjs.org/blog/next-13) App router.

 ## Setting Up the ParallaxProvider

-[Next 13](https://nextjs.org/blog/next-13) requires client components to be marked with `use-client`, and the `ParallaxProvider` is a client component.
-In order to use the providers in your app, first create a `providers.tsx` file in the root of the app directory:
+[Next 13](https://nextjs.org/blog/next-13) requires client components to be marked with `use client`, and the `ParallaxProvider` is a client component.
+To use the providers in your app, first create a `providers.tsx` file in the root of the app directory:

 ```
 next-app